GlenKurio/wow/README.md

 ## Description

-## App for managing group finances that help to get answer on one simple queastion: _Who owes whom?_ (And how much😅);
+## App for managing group finances that helps to find the answer on one simple question: _Who owes whom?_ (And how much😅);

 ## Features